Video Game: The House of the Dead: OVERKILL

 - No Celebrities Were Harmed: Isaac Washington is, for all intents and purposes, an Expy of Samuel L. Jackson.

 - Noodle Incident: The first phase of the final boss fight, which is skipped over in an alleged "missing reel".
-The dialogue immediately afterwards suggests that it would have been a Crowning Moment of Awesome.
+The dialogue immediately afterwards suggests that it would have been awesome.

 G: Mutants.
 How many times do I have to tell you to not use the Z word?